GLaDO8/CNN-architectural-components/README.md

 # loopless CNN

 Numpy implementation of the convolution layer and pooling layer(max, min, avg etc).
-Works for multi-channel input and n-kernel layers.
+Works with multi-channel input with padding and n-kernel layers.

 **Pending improvements**
 * implement batch image convolutions